|

 331 prints

-SWCPC 440 E16-18
+SWCPC 440 E16-E18

-This collection consists of official photos of Ross Malone with various presidents,
+This collection consists of official photos of Ross Malone with various

-portraits, social events, women typing, men standing in an office, and a scrapbook filled
+there are many portraits, social events, women typing, men standing in an

-with baby photos.
+office, and a scrapbook filled with baby photos.

-Ross L. Malone was born in 1910 in Roswell, New Mexico where he practiced law beginning in
+Ross L. Malone was born in 1910 in Roswell, New Mexico where he practiced law

-1932.
-He was Deputy Attorney General of the United States from 1952-1953, and served on
+beginning in 1932.
+He was Deputy Attorney General of the United States from

-the 2nd Hoover Commission, 1953-1955.
-He was president of the American Bar
+1952-1953, and served on the 2nd Hoover Commission, 1953-1955.
+He was president

-Association from 1958-1960, and served on the Presidents Commission for Law
+of the American Bar Association from 1958-1960, and served on the President’s

-Enforcement and Administration of Justice, 1965-1967.
-Beginning in 1967, Malone served as
+Commission for Law Enforcement and Administration of Justice, 1965-1967.

-Vice-President and General Council for General Motors.
+General Motors.
 He died in 1974.

 Marcus "Hop" Halsey and the Drugstore Cowboys